|Survey name||Alcohol-specific deaths in the UK|

-The method now used in calculating confidence intervals for rates based on fewer than 100 deaths was proposed by Dobson et al., (1991) as described in Association of Public Health Observatories, (2008).
+The method now used in calculating confidence intervals for rates based on fewer than 100 deaths was proposed by Dobson and others (1991) as described in APHO, 2008 (PDF 2MB).
 In this method, confidence intervals are obtained by scaling and shifting (weighting) the exact interval for the Poisson distributed counts (number of deaths in each year).
 The weight used is the ratio of the standard error of the age-standardised rate to the standard error of the number of deaths.
 The lower and upper 95% CIs are denoted as ASR lower and ASR upper, respectively, and calculated as:

 Dl and Du are the exact lower and upper confidence limits for the number of deaths, calculated using confidence limit factors from a Poisson probability distribution table

 D is the number of deaths in each year

 v(ASR) is the variance of the age-standardised rate